Ashwin-Ash-09/library-management/Readme.md

-# 📚 Library Management System
+# 📚 Library Management System REST API

 A modular Library Management System developed using **Spring Boot**.
 It follows clean architecture principles and includes layers like Controller, Service, Repository, DTOs, Mappers, and coustom exception handling for some exceptions.